danchoi/jsonxlsx/README.md

 ## Install

+You must have a recente version of the Haskell Platform on your system.

-A prerequisite is a the xlsx fork at https://github.com/danchoi/xlsx, which must be added to the cabal sandbox:
+A prerequisite is a the xlsx fork at https://github.com/danchoi/xlsx, which must be added to the cabal sandbox before building `jsonxlsx`.
+Here are the steps

+    git clone git@github.com/danchoi/xlsx
+    git clone git@github.com/danchoi/jsonxlsx
+    cd jsonxlsx
+    cabal update
+    cabal sandbox init
-    cabal sandbox add-source ../path-to-xlsx-fork
+    cabal sandbox add-source ../xlsx
+    cabal install --only-dependencies

-Then you can cabal build this project in a cabal sandbox.
+    cabal build

+    # Now copy dist/build/jsonxlsx/jsonxlsx to a location on your PATH

 ## Usage

 ```
+jsonxlsx

 Usage: jsonxlsx [-a DELIM] FIELDS OUTFILE [--debug]
   Transform JSON object steam to XLSX.
 On STDIN provide an input stream of
   newline-separated JSON objects.

+Available options:
+  -h,--help                Show this help text
+  -a DELIM                 Concatentated array elem delimiter.
+Defaults to
+                           comma.
+  FIELDS                   JSON keypath expressions
+  OUTFILE                  Output file to write to.
+Use '-' to emit binary xlsx
+                           data to STDOUT.
+  --debug                  Debug keypaths
 ```

 ## Example: